Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Results and Discussion

-Table~\ref{tbl:rca__easyrca_without_sparse_handler} and Table~\ref{tbl:rca__easyrca_with_sparse_handler} provide the CD performance on the raw binary anomaly data and compressed data by sparse handling algorithm, respectively.
-Most methods have reached higher R with lower P scores due to the bi-directed edges.
-Only the graph autoencoder (GAE)~\cite{ng2019graph} has succeeded from the DL models; the RL-BIC~\cite{zhu2019causal} and CORL~\cite{wang2021ordering} employs reinforcement learning and have missed all relevant edges that require a wider search for optimal hyper-parameters to improve the performance.
-The sparse handler reduces the input data size by $55\%$ using $l_m=10$, which leads to lower computation.
-It also decreases the number of estimated edges, which improves the accuracy of the causal graph; it increases the F$_1$ by improving the precision and reducing the false edges, which also decreases the SHD and SHDU.
-The score-based HC~\cite{koller2009probabilistic} and its hybrid MMHC~\cite{tsamardinos2006max} algorithms have not provided accuracy leverage on the compressed binary data.
-Our sparse handling method achieves an average relative improvement, compared to raw data in Table~\ref{tbl:rca__easyrca_without_sparse_handler} and excluding the HC and MMHC algorithms, of $18.31\%$, $22.05\%$, and $15.45\%$ in the F$_1$, FPR, and SHDU, respectively (see Table~\ref{tbl:rca__easyrca_with_sparse_handler}).
+Table~\ref{tbl:rca__easyrca_with_sparse_handler} provide the CD performance on the raw and compressed anomaly data before and after $\mathcal{S}_d$, respectively.
+The $\mathcal{S}_d$ reduces the data size to $1,900$ samples ($55\%\downarrow$), which lowers computation time by $8$--$10$ times.
+It increases the accuracy of the causal graph by improving the precision (reducing false edges), which is demonstrated by the higher F$_1$, and lower FPR and SHDU.
+The score-based HC~\cite{koller2009probabilistic} and its hybrid MMHC~\cite{tsamardinos2006max} algorithms have limited accuracy gain on the compressed data.
+Only the graph autoencoder (GAE)~\cite{ng2019graph} has succeeded from the DL models.
+The RL-BIC~\cite{zhu2019causal} and CORL~\cite{wang2021ordering} employ reinforcement learning and have missed all relevant edges.
+Our $\mathcal{S}_d$ achieves an average relative improvement of $18.31\%$, $22.05\%$, and $15.45\%$ in the F$_1$, FPR, and SHDU, respectively, compared to raw data.

-Our \textsc{AnomalyCD} leads the performance in most metrics and is ranked first by the Nemenyi ranking diagram~\cite{nemenyi1963distribution} over the rank scores across the seven metrics (see Figure~\ref{fig:rca__easyrca_idx_nemenyi_rank}).
-The CD accuracy is not very high overall across the different approaches.
-This might be because the reference system GCM used for the evaluation is derived from normal operations, and the anomaly GCM, built from the anomaly data, may behave differently.